rbind/blog.jemu.name/content/posts/2017/2017-10-25-how-to-make-the-most-of-my-plex-server/index.md

     - A downscaled transcode of a file will have lower quality, but will therefore be smaller and more bandwidth-friendly

 And then, lastly, there's the sledgehammer method:
-Come over, give be the largest hard drive you can find, wait a while, and go home.
+Come over, give me the largest hard drive you can find, wait a while, and go home.
 You then set up your own Plex server with your newly filled hard drive and move on with your life.
-We can still be friend probably.
+We can still be friends probably.

 {{< addendum title="Note from the future" >}}
 As of 2022, this post is still mostly relevant, but a few things have changed.
-Fore one, I can now personally vouch for the Apple TV 4K as a Plex client - my experience has vastly improved over the Chromecast Ultra.
+For one, I can now personally vouch for the Apple TV 4K as a Plex client - my experience has vastly improved over the Chromecast Ultra.
 And the CC Ultra was already a lot better than the previous Chromecast.

 As for media formats: Most of my library consists of 1080p HEVC files now, so a client that supports HEVC is more or less a must now.